Metalnem/mijailovic.net/_drafts/books-2017-q3.md

-Hitler: A Biography is an abridged version of Ian Kershaw’s previous two-volume biography of Hitler (even though it’s hard to call abridged the book that’s over 1000 pages long).
+Hitler: A Biography is an abridged version of Ian Kershaw’s previous two-volume biography of Hitler (even though it’s hard to call abridged a book that’s over 1000 pages long).
 Hitler: 1889-1936 Hubris and Hitler: 1936-1945 Nemesis were already the definitive reference books, but Kershaw decided to condense the two volumes into one (despite his initial